rahuldshetty/viper/docs/operators.md

 Viper supports mainly 4 types of operators.

-### Unary Operators
+## Unary Operators

-- These operators work with single operand value.
+These operators work with single operand value.

 | Operator | Description | Example |
 | ------ | ----------- | ----------- |
 | Unary Not ! | Negate Boolean value from True to False or vice versa. | !true |
 | Unary Minus - | Number is multiplied by -1 to get negative value. | -1 |

+## Binary Operators

+Binary operators accept two operand values to compute results.
+Arithmetic and Conditional operators belongs to this class of operator.

 ### Arithmetic Operators